 Beckett Simonon’s been through some twists and turns since Nicholas Hurtado and Andrés Niño fired up the company in 2012, after previously founding and running leather goods company Hasso.
 Originally, their shoes were $79 and, as they themselves will admit, not the greatest in terms of lasts, construction, and materials.
 After almost going belly up—partially because of too much demand—they decided to make much higher quality Blake-stitched shoes on lasts they developed in-house, and also transitioned to a direct-to-consumer, group made-to-order model to be able to offer said shoes at a still very attractive price.

 Which essentially means: all Beckett Simonon shoes and boots are essentially purchased on pre-order, in a specific time window (although many of their core styles seem to be available at all times).
 When the order window is up, they’ll make the batch and ship within six to eight weeks (shipping and returns both ways are free, which is always nice).
 This helps Beckett Simonon adroitly control their inventory and avoid creating shoes that they can’t sell—which is a big part of how they can manage to offer the prices they do.
-All those shoes are produced in their factory in Bogota, Columbia, Hurtado and Niño’s home country.
+All those shoes are produced in their factory in Bogota, Colombia, Hurtado and Niño’s home country.

 This shoe is definitely a looker—and it doesn’t look like it costs $199.
 All of Beckett Simonon’s patterns veer pretty darn classic, especially with their oxfords.
 The brogue detailing on the toe cap, which also weaves its way around the vamp and heel counter, is subtle, refined, and well-executed.
 Those toe caps also get a little ridge of sawtooth pinking, and the Blake-stitched leather outsole is definitely low profile.
 The overall shape of the last is balanced—neither bulbous nor too narrow, especially at the front.
 Beckett Simonon told me they’re inspired by both British (comfort) and Italian (the sleekness and almond toe) designs.
 I’m personally not big on an overlay elongated or chisel toe on really any footwear, and the Durant definitely doesn’t display either.
 Points.